simplyEngineering/ESP32-and-Horticulture/README.md

-# Embedding microcontrollers (esp ESP32 and ESP8266) in an indoor horticultural setting - an interesting example.
+# Embedding microcontrollers (esp ESP32 and ESP8266) in an indoor horticultural setting - a working example.